 - Budget.
-Queen mattress prices may vary depending on the brand and design.
-You can find budget-friendly options for less than $500, but those may have a rather basic construction.
+Queen mattress prices vary depending on the brand and design.
+You can find budget-friendly options for less than $500, but these may have a rather basic construction.
 Keep in mind that hybrids and latex beds tend to be more expensive than memory foam and innerspring ones.

 Queen Size Mattress Recommendations

 - Couples.
-Being 60 inches wide, a standard Queen bed is able to offer enough space for two people, even if they want some space between them.
+Being 60 inches wide, a standard queen bed is able to offer enough space for two people, even if you want some space in between.

 - Families with kids or pets.
-If your children like to cuddle with you in your bed or you let your pets sleep there, a Queen-sized mattress would be spacious enough to accommodate everyone.
+If your children like to cuddle with you in your bed or your pets sleep on your bed, a queen-sized mattress can be spacious enough to accommodate everyone.

 Best Place to Buy a Queen-Sized Mattress

-You can visit a traditional mattress store or get a mail-order mattress from one of those brands selling online.
+You can visit a traditional mattress store or get a mail-order mattress from any number of online brands.

-If you act smart, you can grab a decent mattress for a good price either way.
+Either way, If you act smart, you can grab a decent mattress for a suitable price.